apache/trafficcontrol/docs/source/api/v11/deliveryservice.rst

 	.. seealso:: `The Apache Trafficserver documentation for the Regex Remap plugin <https://docs.trafficserver.apache.org/en/latest/admin-guide/plugins/regex_remap.en.html>`_

 :signed:           ``true`` if token-based authentication is enabled for this Delivery Service, ``false`` otherwise
-:signingAlgorithm:    Type of URL signing method to sign the URLs:
+:signingAlgorithm: Type of URL signing method to sign the URLs, basically comes down to one of two plugins or ``null``:

 	``null``
-		Token-based authentication is not enabled for this Delivery Service.
+		Token-based authentication is not enabled for this Delivery Service
+	url_sig:
-	“url_sig”: URL Sign token based auth is enabled for this Delivery Service.
+		URL Signing token-based authentication is enabled for this Delivery Service uri_signing
-	“uri_signing”: URI Signing token based auth is enabled for this Delivery Service.
+		URI Signing token-based authentication is enabled for this Delivery Service

+	.. seealso:: `The Apache Trafficserver documentation for the url_sig plugin <https://docs.trafficserver.apache.org/en/8.0.x/admin-guide/plugins/url_sig.en.html>`_ and `the draft RFC for uri_signing <https://tools.ietf.org/html/draft-ietf-cdni-uri-signing-16>`_

 :sslKeyVersion:       TODO: wat?
 :tenantId:            The integral, unique identifier of the tenant who owns this Delivery Service